-Wash up to 3 bunches at a time, along with any liners, with a gentle detergent; we use soap nuts.
-Wash at 60 or 90 degrees and set the machine to a slow cycle.
-You may want to do a slow rinse cycle first before the proper wash with detergent.
+Wash up to 3 bunches at a time, along with any liners, with a gentle, detergent; we use bio-d washing powder.
+Wash at 40 or 60 degrees (Disana say their nappies can be washed at 90 degrees but we do not recommend this due to the energy consumption) and set the machine to a slow cycle.
+You may wish to do a slow rinse cycle first before the proper wash with detergent.

 The cotton nappies and liners may be tumble dried on the lowest setting, but it is important to be aware that tumble drying can undo the positive environmental benefits of using reusable nappies due to its high energy consumption.
 An advantage of the Disana system however is that the tie nappies are extremely quick drying.
 In warmer months, line drying will get the nappies dry in just a couple of hours.
 In colder months air drying inside is recommended.